-Below you will find an interactive map showing the location of the Persimmon Gap entrance to Big Bend.
-You can click on the map marker to get directions from wherever you are.
-Following this is the official park map provided by the National Park Service.
-You can view either the original PDF file (sometimes very large files) or a simple image file.
+Below you will find an interactive map showing the location of the Panther Junction Visitor Center in Big Bend.
+Following this are the official park maps provided by the National Park Service.
+You can view either the original PDF file or a simple JPEG image file (some of these files can be quite large).
 The map links will open in a new tab.
-Note that while this map is useful for general navigation around the park, if you are planning to do any hiking, you should really have a proper Big Bend Trail Map.
+Note that while these maps are useful for general navigation around the park, if you plan to do any hiking, you should really have a proper Big Bend Trail Map.

 As already mentioned above, Big Bend is one of the most remote parks in the United States.
 It is several hours from any airport with commercial service.
 Below you will find a list of airports most convenient for a trip to Big Bend, listed in order of distance.
 For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
 These links already have the destination airport selected for your convenience.
 For price searches, simply enter your origin and dates.

 - Located in Midland, Texas, 196 miles by car to Big Bend